-The first ten years of his musical career he wouldn’t play anywhere without his guitar rig.
+For the first ten years of his musical career, he wouldn’t play anywhere without his guitar rig.
 He would not play unless he could use his own gear.

 That changed when he went on tour in the USSR and had to play on a Polish guitar.
 When he heard the tape the next day, he was surprised that his sound was there, no matter what guitar he played.